Hostels in Colombo: Our Top Six

 Dorm rooms from $14, private rooms from $50 including breakfast

 Just 300m from Bambalapitiya Junction, Clock Inn Colombo is only a few steps away from many local and international restaurants.
 If we are to say only one thing we love about Clock Inn Colombo – that, of course, will be their colorful and cheerful lobby area.
-Clock Inn Colombo features a spacious lobby area with an open area kitchen.
-Featuring a flat screen TV, the lobby is the perfect spot just to chillax after a ten hour train journey or build a meaningful conversation with the backpacker next to you.
+Clock Inn Colombo, one of the most quirky, bautifully designed hostels in Colombo features a spacious lobby area with an open area kitchen.
+Featuring a flat-screen TV, the lobby is the perfect spot just to chillax after a ten-hour train journey or build a meaningful conversation with the backpacker next to you.

 They offer unlimited breakfast with eggs, toast, cereals and fruits with fresh juices and tea or coffee.
 Remember, folks, it’s ‘unlimited.’
 In Clock Inn Colombo, guests are offered tea or coffee throughout the day with no additional charge.